akinsam23/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13- Created a cript that changes the group owner to school for the file hello

 14- Created a script that moves all the files beginning with an uppercase letter to the directory using the code 'mv [[:upper:]]* /tmp/u'

+15- Created a script that changes the file owner and group owner of all files and directory in a folder from vincent to staff using the code 'chown -R vincent:staff ./*'